posabsolute/architecture/readme.md

 	* All styles should follow the principle of keeping specificity as low as possible.

-## Architecture
+## Folder Architecture

-The source order is designed to take advantage of inheritance in the cascade with the goal of  writing DRYer code.
+The folder structure is designed to take advantage of inheritance in the cascade with the goal of writing DRYer code.

 * Reset
 * Variables (used throughout the project)